Categories: Updates

 Electrostatic discharge (ESD) is a major hazard in industrial printing facilities, especially those with low humidity.

 The risk of ESD goes up a lot when media like paper or plastic move quickly past printheads.
-To mitigate the effects of problems produced by static electricity, the following remedies are suggested:

 Use Shielded Cable Connectors